Heaven Must Have Sent You

 Heaven must have sent you into my arms

-➔ 'Must have' + past participle expresses a strong deduction about something in the past.
-Here, it indicates the speaker is very confident that heaven sent the person because of the positive impact they have.
+➔ "Must have sent" expresses a strong belief or deduction about something that happened in the past.
+Here, it means the speaker strongly believes heaven sent the person.

 -